 Finally, The ResultsHere are the results of this strategy over the last six-years, or 23 post-earnings periods.

-And finally, for completeness, over the last year:
+And finally, for completeness, over the last two-years:

 How to Try This YourselfWe simply used the Trade Machine® Custom Strategy builder.
 You can create it yourself immediately as a Trade Machine member, by simply clicking on any of the back-test links above, then click the "edit" button, and save.